-This is in response to your request for a waiver of the broad-based and uniformity requirements related to the state of California's managed care organization (MCO) tax.
+This is in response to your request for a waiver of the broad-based and uniformity requirements related to the state of California's Managed Care Organization (MCO) tax.
 California is requesting this waiver as an update to its previously approved MCO tax.
-Upon review and consideration of the information formally provided to the Centers for Medicare & Medicaid Services (CMS) on June 29, 2023, I am writing to inform you that your request for a waiver of the broad-based and uniformity provisions of sections 1903(w)(3)(B) and (C) of the Social Security Act (the Act) is approved.
+Upon review and consideration of the information formally provided to the Centers for Medicare & Medicaid Services (CMS) on March 27, 2024, and revised on June 30, 2024, I am writing to inform you that your request for a waiver of the broad-based and uniformity provisions of sections 1903(w)(3)(B) and (C) of the Social Security Act (the Act) is approved.
 The tax structure for which California requested a waiver would be imposed as follows: